JustinBeaudry/PocketVJ-CP-v3/ROADMAP.md

 ### Streaming: <br />
 - advanced HTML5 contents (maybe insta & twitter feeds)<br />
 - Remove NDI since NewTek discountinued ARM support<br />
-- Update Tcpsyphon (https://github.com/z37soft/INetSyphon_RaspberryPi_SDK) to newest version.<br />
 - uv4l (https://www.linux-projects.org/uv4l/tutorials/desktop-streaming/)<br />

 ### Image: <br />
-- slideshow with ken burns effect (maybe with QT: https://gist.github.com/nbergont/8963892, or openFramworks ofImage) <br />
+- slideshow with ken burns effect (tested it, there is not enough processing power) <br />
-- make a new slideshow function based on webbrowser so we could use transition effects <br />
+- make a new slideshow function based on webbrowser so we could use transition effects (tested it, there is not enough processing power) <br />

-### Mapper: <br />
-- Build a completely new version of Mapper with more performance, remote controllable, syncable, edge blending.
-Prototype availabe on my github https://github.com/magdesign/MAGmapper. <br />
-- Find a way to make the B101 CSI HDMI brige working again in ofxMapperCam. <br />

 ### Filebrowser: <br />
 - Simplified filebrowser to upload files with drag'n'drop (dropzone.js, but how to configure server?) <br />